mbnq/RA2YRBF/README.md

 ***********************************************************************

-**Installation**
+**Installation:**

-Download and unzip into game directory.
+- Download and unzip into game directory.

 This mod requires a clean installation of Red Alert 2 and the Yuri's Revenge expansion pack to play.
 Ensure your game is updated to version 1.001 before installation.
 You can use it with EA version.
 It is strongly recommended that you make a backup of the game folder before installing the mod.

-**Important**
+**Important:**

-!
-Use BF_LAUNCHER.exe to run the mod !
+- Use BF_LAUNCHER.exe to run the mod

-Brute Force is still in a very early beta phase, which means bugs, glitches, and crashes will occur.
+- Brute Force is still in a very early beta phase, which means bugs, glitches, and crashes will occur.

 	\maps\ - officiall Brute Force maps